NeneChico/LD50_AvoidTheDrown/Readme.md

 On standalone build:
 - Escape key to Quit
-- P key to make a screenshot (pgn file generated on your "Avoid the Drown_Data" folder from this game binary directory)
+- P key to make a screenshot (png file generated on "Avoid the Drown_Data" folder from this game binary directory)

 # Screenshots